Skip to main content

 Verifying the consumed message from Confluent Kafka

 The action added in the event handler definition was to start the workflow http-sample-test.
-You can verify the same from the Executions > Workflow page.
+You can verify this from the Executions > Workflow page.

 Starting workflow on consuming events